 In the age of fashionable food grams, tweets, and posts, it’s no wonder that #foodporn is one of the most popular hashtags on social media.
-Over 95 million photos are tagged #foodporn on Instagram, with plenty other “food” and “porn” word combinations to add millions more images.
+Over 179 million photos are tagged #foodporn on Instagram, with plenty other “food” and “porn” word combinations to add millions more images.
 The pictures depict drool-worthy deliciousness that create instant cravings.

 And it’s not just food.
 Anything that can be envied, desired, or glamorized is attached to the word porn on social media.
 Below are just some of the thousands of “porn” accounts that can be found on Twitter:

 Wedding Porn?
-Seriously?
+For real?

 What people don’t realize is how harmful this normalization of the word really is.

 Think about it.
-For most people, labeling something as “porn,” even if it’s just a sandwich, implies that it’s the sexiest ideal.
+For most people, labeling something as “porn,” even if it’s just a sandwich, implies that it’s the most perfect, sexiest ideal.
 It’s their way of saying that this is a scandalously delicious meal that everyone would want.
 So when “porn” is used to describe the sexiest ideal of food, it logically follows that the origin of the word and its usage comes from the belief that actual pornography is supposed to be the sexiest ideal of sex; the best, most attractive, most desirable version of it.
 Right?

 We posted an interview with a popular porn director, who says the production of porn includes actors performing painful sex acts and male actors injecting themselves to keep their erections for hours on end.
 The conditions that male and female porn actors tolerate are incredibly harsh, and physically extreme.
 Not to mention, with averages of 74 sexual partners in their lifetimes, porn performers are at a much higher risk of contracting STDs.
-Not to mention the fact that porn and the global sex trafficking industry are heavily connected.
+And let’s not forget that porn and the global sex trafficking industry are heavily connected.

 Share this image if you agree!

-If you aren’t cool with people thinking porn is the ideal, SHARE this article.
+If you aren’t cool with people thinking porn is ideal, SHARE this article.
 Spread the word on the real harms of porn and take a stand.